by Dr Carlos León and José Fernando Moreno Gutiérrez

 3. Build a common understanding among stakeholders to improve decisions making

 Commercial banks should be part of the debate around the CBDC issue.
 They will be affected by the adoption of CBDCs and will play a critical role in its rollout under intermediated CBDC schemes.
 Therefore, to adapt to this new environment and successfully perform their role as distributors of CBDCs, commercial banks need sound methods that provide clear insights and ideas for the discussion.FNA facilitates the discussion around CBDC with the experience obtained from years of working with the most important central banks, financial market infrastructures, and financial institutions worldwide.
 The CBDC solution has aroused the curiosity of many stakeholders leading the debate.
-That is because our agent-based modeling framework is flexible and extendable, able to address the main existing and forthcoming concerns about how the CBDCs roll out will bring in the future.
+That is because our agent-based modelling framework is flexible and extendable, able to address the main existing and forthcoming concerns about how the CBDCs roll out will bring in the future.